pkrumins/dnode/README.markdown

     { 103 : [ 2, "b" ], 104 : [ 3 ] }
 if the functions were assigned IDs of 103 and 104 from left to right respectively.
-Function 103 is in the object at element index 2 and at the key "b", so it's path is [ 2, "b" ].
+Function 103 is in the object at element index 2 and at the key "b", so its path is [ 2, "b" ].
 Function 104 is just at index 3 in the argument field so its path is just [ 3 ].

 The contents of the arguments array at a callback location is not used, so it